cdmacfadyen/MedPicPy/README.md

 Medical imaging datasets can be difficult to read in with many different file formats and dataset structures.
-MedPicPy provides functions to abstract over these difficulties and turn the data into an easy to use Numpy array.
-MedPicPy is built on SimpleITK and OpenCV so it can read many imaging formats.
+MedPicPy allows you to quickly get up and running with a dataset so you can get results easily.
 ### Table of Contents
 - [Why use MedPicPy?](#why-use-medpicpy)
 - [Installation](#installation)